markets/markets.github.io/_posts/2013-05-14-hello-world.markdown

 date:   2013-05-14
 ---

 For a long time I wanted to have a personal site and blog.
 One day surfing on Internet I found Jekyll and offers me everything that I need in a simple and easy way: static pages generator (html, js and css), blogging system (posts, categories, etc), generate content using Markdown, templates and layouts engine, GitHub Pages integration, customization and a lot of interesting stuff.
+And it's written in <a href="http://www.ruby-lang.org" target="_blank">Ruby</a>, one of my favourite languages.

 Especially, I would highlight the simplicity to deploy the site.
-In case of use GitHub Pages (more <a href="http://pages.github.com/" target="_blank">information</a>) as HTTP server, commit your changes, push it to your repository and that's it.
+In case of using GitHub Pages (more <a href="http://pages.github.com/" target="_blank">information</a>) as server, commit your changes, push it to your repository and that's it.
 If you are using any other hosting, just build the site (with a given task: `jekyll build`) and upload generated files to your server.

 When you are in development mode, you can run the site (task: `jekyll serve`) locally.
 By default is served by WEBrick, a Ruby HTTP web server.